daniellee862/pytest-mocking-patching/README.md

 {'request_number': 3, 'call_time': '2022-11-09T16:38:37.810081', 'end_point': 'http://numbersapi.com/random/math', 'result': 'SUCCESS', 'number': 730},
 {'request_number': 4, 'call_time': '2022-11-09T16:38:55.040040', 'end_point': 'http://numbersapi.com/random/math', 'result': 'SUCCESS', 'number': 436},
 {'request_number': 5, 'call_time': '2022-11-09T16:39:07.712827', 'end_point': 'http://numbersapi.com/random/math', 'result': 'SUCCESS', 'number': 5624}]

 ```

-So this works but - shock!!! - it has no unit tests!!!
-This is, of course, unacceptable.
-Your task is to write some.
-Two test files have been prepared with some specifications for behaviour we want to test for - one file tests `NumberCruncher` and one tests `NumberRequester`.
-However, the tests have not been implemented.
-You should implement them, making use of mocking techniques.

-### Task One - implement the tests in `test_cruncher.py`

-### Task Two - implement the tests in `test_requester.py`

-The code as written should pass the required tests.
-But if you complete those tests, feel free to write new ones making more rigorous checks on `NumberCruncher` and `NumberRequester` behaviour.
-If you think something is wrong, fix it!

-## Installation and Set Up
-1. You will need Python 3.10.6.
-Make sure that your `pyenv` installation has this available.
-1. Fork and clone the repository.
-1. Create a virtual environment.
-1. Activate the environment and run `pip install -r requirements.txt`
-1. Ensure that you can access the `cruncher` classes in the REPL as shown in the example above.